mbodis/epaper-chess-puzzles/README.md

 ---
   - should contain `config.txt` file with two numbers.
 First is the number of lines.
 Second number of files.
+  - should contain `counter.txt` file with one number.
+For beginnig it should be set to zero.
+Keep position in puzzles.
   - list of puzzles accordingly to config files puzzle-1.csv, puzzle-2.csv ...

 ## schema: